mongodb-partners/MongoDB_Atlas_integration_with_Microsoft_Power_Apps_and_Power_Automate/README.md

      ### 7. View Submitted Application:
-     If the application was already submitten, then it should be non editable.
+     If the application was already submitted, then it should be non editable.

      <img width="300" alt="Already Submiited Form" src="https://user-images.githubusercontent.com/101181433/196111714-33a96843-d23b-408a-b56c-1526733e9f31.png">